 You may also get help with free or discounted medicines you might need.
 Your Doctor can give you information about Closing the Gap scripts if you have or at risk of having a chronic disease.

 You can choose where you get your 715 health check.
 If you can, try to go to the same doctor or clinic.

 This helps make sure you are being cared for by people who know about your health needs.

-The health check is free at your local Aboriginal Medical Service.
+The health check is free at your local Aboriginal Community Controlled Health Organisation.
 It is also free at bulk billing health clinics.
-If you are unsure whether it will be free at your local Doctor, give them a call to ask about the 715 health check before you book.
+If you are unsure whether it will be free at your local health clinic, give them a call to ask about the 715 health check before you book.

 Why Should I Identify?

 It is important to tell the Doctor if you are Aboriginal and/or Torres Strait Islander so that they can make sure you get access to health care you might need.
 Medicare can help record this for you, and their staff are culturally trained to help.